Tbruffae/Tbruffae/README.md

 - 👋 Hi, I’m @Tbruffae
-- 👀 I’m interested in Physics
+- 👀 I’m interested in Particle Physics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on the JUNO Experiment
-- 💞️ I’m looking to collaborate on ULB's projects
-- 📫 How to reach me : teobruf@gmail.com
+- 📫 How to reach me : teo.bruffaerts@ulb.be

 <!---
 Tbruffae/Tbruffae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.